pupil-labs/realtime-python-api/docs/methods/async/streaming/eye-events.md

 ## Example

-If you ran the example you will get:
+If you ran the example you will get an output simmilar to this:

 ```py linenums="0"
 [FIXATION] event with duration of 3.93 seconds.